-Many species of introduced and native rodents can cause health and economic damage to humans and their belongings.
-These species can transmit diseases; damage crops; consume and contaminate stored food supplies; disturb soil through burrowing activities; damage houses, other types of buildings and man-made structures; and prey on native species, including birds that nest on oceanic islands.
-It has been estimated that commensal rats cause between \$0.5 and \$1.0 billion of economic losses in the United States annually.
-This estimate was based on the assumption that there is one commensal rat per every two people in the country, at a time when the population of the United States numbered approximately 200 million, and that each rat consumes or damages between \$1 and \$10 worth of food and other materials, while contaminating 5 to 10 times more of it (Pratt et al., 1976).
+Some rodents can be injurious to humans and their belongings.
+Both introduced and native species may be carriers or reservoirs for infectious diseases.
+Rodents may cause economic damage to crops; consume and contaminate stored food supplies; disturb soil through burrowing activities; damage houses, other types of buildings and man-made structures; and prey on native species, including birds that nest on oceanic islands.
+It is generally estimated that commensal rats cause between \$0.5 and \$1.0 billion of economic losses in the United States annually.
+This estimate is based on the assumption that there is one commensal rat per every two people in the country, at a time when the population of the United States numbered approximately 200 million, and that each rat consumes or damages between \$1 and \$10 worth of food and other materials, while contaminating 5 to 10 times more of it (Pratt et al., 1976).
 Commensal rats and mice have become adapted to live in close proximity to humans, thus having relatively easy access to almost unlimited food and shelter under certain conditions.
 Commensal rodents are introduced Old World rats and mice in the family Muridae: the brown, sewer, or Norway rat (Rattus norvegicus), the black or roof rat (R. rattus), and the house mouse (Mus musculus).
+It is estimated that a typical large city in the United States annually receives more than 10,000 complaints about commensal rodent problems and performs tens of thousands of rodent control inspections and baiting services (Illinois Department of Public Health, 2004).
 Some native rodents may also achieve a pest status comparable to commensal rodents and/or may be especially damaging to field and orchard crops or to turf.
 A high reproductive potential and mobility allows these rodents to rapidly fill available habitats and replace the individuals taken through available control methods.

-1 In addition to brodifacoum, bromadiolone, bromethalin, chlorophacinone, diphacinone, the 1998 Rodenticide Cluster RED also presented EPA's reregistration decision for pival and its sodium salt, which were not supported and, therefore, determined to be ineligible for re-registration.
+&lt;sup>1 In addition to brodifacoum, bromadiolone, bromethalin, chlorophacinone, diphacinone, the 1998 Rodenticide Cluster RED also presented EPA's reregistration decision for pival and its sodium salt, which were not supported and, therefore, determined to be ineligible for re-registration.

-Rodenticide baits, along with a variety of habitat modification and other managing techniques, are used to reduce the damage caused by native and introduced rodents, as well as other pest mammals.
+Rodenticide baits, along with a variety of habitat modification and other pest management techniques, are used to reduce the damage caused by native and introduced rodents, as well as other pest mammals.
 Rodenticide baits are especially useful for rapidly reducing rodent numbers in cases of major infestations.
-For commensal rodent control, rodenticide baits are best used within the context of an integrated pest management approach that emphasizes measures such as sanitation, exclusion, habitat modification, trapping, coordination at the community level, and public health education.
+For commensal rodent control, rodenticide baits are best used within the context of an integrated pest management (IPM) approach that emphasizes measures such as sanitation, exclusion, habitat modification, trapping, coordination at the community level, public health education, and legal measures such as the enforcement of sanitation codes.

-A. Rodents and Human Health
+A. Impact of Rodents on Public Health